leprekonsg/HDB_Public/readme.md

 The EDA python note book contains the EDA for the analysis.
 Some data wrangling was done to ensure trailing space do not create additional category.
 There were also normalization or scaling done when comparing income against flat prices.

+First we plot out the mix/max selling price of BTO flats over the years
 ![png](output_6_0.png)

+We also look at the prices categorised by room types

 ![png](output_7_0.png)